Skip to main content

 Built-in Plugins #

-Coralite includes two built-in plugins that provide core functionality:
+Coralite includes three built-in plugins that provide core functionality:

 defineComponent #

-The defineComponent plugin is required for all dynamic templates.
+The defineComponent plugin is required for all dynamic components.
 It provides the wrapper for tokens, slots, and script execution:

 JavaScript